oddleaf/oddleaf.github.io/_pages/quotes.md

 # What came into mind, for myself

+## 2023/04/05

+Be careful of what you treat as your universe

 ## 2022/08/23

 I don't teach atrocity, it's your fault to follow the devil